 The Foundation collaborates with l'Ordre des optométristes du Québec who chose four (4) screening tests in addition to texts necessary to perform eyesight screening.
 Moreover, this order helps in recruiting optometrists willing to volunteer in the program in each visited area.
 Therefore, every screening is supervised by professional optometrists.

 - More than 16,000 children were screened

 - Close to 7,000 children were referred for a complete visual examination

 - More than 3,000 pair of glasses were provided to kids

 - 16 areas were visited

-- Close to 45 000 families in the province saw their awareness for eyesight screening increased
+- More than 45,000 families in the province saw their awareness for eyesight screening increased

-Our Join and see tour in schools of the province showed us how relevant was our involvement, as 2 600 kids received a free pair of glasses since creation of the program in 2006.
+Our Join and see tour in schools of the province showed us how relevant was our involvement, as more than 3,000 kids received a free pair of glasses since creation of the program in 2006.
 Many parents and teachers told us that following our visit, the school marks of several children were dramatically increased.
 By improving eyesight, a simple pair of glasses may prevent the child from being behind at school, and eventually avoid him/her dropping out of school.